29. May - 24. August

 Collective exhibition at Astrup Fearnley museum

 Space Making is an exhibition addressing depth and spatiality in painting.
-It features the work of eight artists, who span generations and bridge contemporary positions with historical context.

 Space Making - a collective exhibition with abstract paintings